Category: Sculptures

 Bronze edition: 10 | Height: 16″

 “Among all the nations and tribes in this vast extent of country, those called the Five Nations (Iroquois) stand distinguished and deserving of the first notice.
-They are dreaded and revered by all others for their superior understanding, activity and valor in …
+They are dreaded and revered by all others for their superior understanding, activity and …

 Continue reading